 Each program shall have a written policy/procedure to govern the development, implementation, and management of service plans.
-Each client is to be reassessed every three months to determine the results of implementation of the service plan.
-If observation indicates a change in client status, a reassessment may be necessary before three months have passed.
+Each participant is to be reassessed every six months to determine the results of implementation of the service plan.
+If observation indicates a change in participant status, a reassessment may be necessary before six months have passed.